frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/ipa-smart-cards.md

 ## Bringing it all together

-Use your RDP client to connect to `workstation.env$N.pki.frase.id.au`.
+Use your RDP client to connect to `workstation.e$N.pki.frase.id.au`.
 You may need to prefix the domain name with `rdp://`.
 The TCP port is `3389`.

 You may need to accept the server's certificate—which you issued and